How Much Is A Referral Fee In Real Estate? What Brokers, Teams, And TCs Need To Know

 The National Association of REALTORS® (NAR) Code of Ethics sets ethical standards for referral fees.

-It could be deemed unethical if a referral is made solely for financial gain rather than the client’s needs.
+It could be considered unethical if a referral is made solely for financial gain rather than for the client’s needs.

-According to the NAR Code of Ethics, the best practice is to clearly explain to the client why the referred agent was chosen, whether it’s their market expertise or specialization.
+According to the Code, the best practice is to clearly explain to the client why the referred agent was chosen, whether it’s their market expertise or specialization.

 Referral fees must be reported as taxable income by both brokers.
 In the U.S., referral fees are usually reported as 1099 income (if independent contractors) or W-2 income (if salaried).

-Tax withholding rules may apply if you’re referring an agent outside the U.S. Some international transactions require Form W-8BEN (for foreign individuals receiving U.S. income).
+Tax withholding rules may apply if you’re referring an agent outside the U.S., and some international transactions require Form W-8BEN (for foreign individuals receiving U.S. income).

 How to Track and Manage Referral Fees Efficiently with Our Commission Module